Application Rationalization: Anyone can save money with

 #7 - Create an Application Landscape Poster and an Application Roadmap Poster

-Also it is recommended to have a workable visual overview of the landscape on an A0-sized poster available, based on the earlier compiled list.
-At least as overview inventory: f.i. what parts of the organization were not touched looking for applications?
-And on that poster showing per application the information needed to be able to make decisions on rationalization (and having true cost insight): Why is this application needed?
+It is also recommended to have a workable visual overview of the landscape on an A0-sized poster based on the earlier compiled list.
+At least as overview inventory: f.i.
+What parts of the organization were not touched when looking for applications?
+And on that poster showing per application the information needed to make rationalization decisions (and having true cost insight): Why is this application needed?

 An application landscape is not an application landscape without processes and users using applications to handle business objects, without the services, actions, information objects, and interfaces of the applications, and without the databases, servers, and locations where the applications are at and without rules, roles, licenses, service contract and costs of applications.